ewjoachim/ewjoachim.github.io/_posts/2016-11-28-a-tale-of-pythons-and-adrenaline.md

 Another bit of context : I recently got my hands on (or more precisely got one hand encircled by) a connected watch.

 Another bit of context : I'm a [Jupyter](http://jupyter.org/) fanboy.
-We that part you already know if you've been following this blog.
+But that part you already know if you've been following this blog.

 Lastly: When adrenaline flows in my brain, I become convinced I can do anything.